 A physical therapist can assess your range of motion and functional capacities if your shoulders are experiencing pain or injury in your shoulders.
 The therapist would develop a customized treatment plan to reduce pain and help you regain movement.
 Other goals might be to lessen inflammation, lessen muscle spasms, and speed up the healing process.
 A PT may apply a variety of treatments during therapy, including:

 - Electrical stimulation

-Our physical therapy team has the experience and expertise to help you heal from a variety of shoulder conditions.
-They work to reduce pain, increase mobility and help you resume your regular activities as quickly as possible.
-Whether it’s a rotator cuff injury, a dislocated shoulder or any other type of shoulder injury, a physical therapist can help you improve mobility and get you back to participating in your daily activities.
-Get effective shoulder pain relief treatment.
-Contact Fyzical Therapy & Balance Centers of Northwest El Paso to schedule a consultation today.
-You don’t have to live with ongoing shoulder pain!
+Our physical therapy team has the experience and expertise to assist you in recovering from various types of shoulder issues.
+They strive to make you pain-free, mobile, and ready to return to loving your life again.
+Whether you have a dislocated shoulder, rotator cuff injury, or any other sort of shoulder injury, a physical therapist can help you regain mobility and resume your normal activities.
+To arrange a consultation, get in touch with FYZICAL - Northwest El Paso today!
+You don't have to put up with persistent shoulder pain!